 Whatever the case, you now own a property without a ton of equity but that you also got for a very low cost and would like to hang on to.
 Hey, maybe you’ll move back some day, am I right?!
 And lots of people rent in Killeen so there shouldn’t be too much of an issue keeping it filled.
 So, you find a property manager and start renting the house out.
 It goes ok at first, even though after you pay the mortgage and property manager there really isn’t much left over but hey, 50 bucks is 50 bucks.
 Congratulations, you just got a new title: Accidental Landlord!

 At this point the story can diverge a bit.
-Some folks quickly decide to cut their loses and some soldier.
+Some folks quickly decide to cut their loses and some soldier on for weeks, months, even years.
 Honestly, it’s not uncommon for me to meet people who keep paying a mortgage on a vacant house for years and I’ve seen it go on for up to a decade.
 Now that’s commitment!
-Regardless of the timeline, the hard truth is you have two main options… Keep renting or sell.
+Regardless of the timeline, the hard truth is you have two main options… Keep renting or sell to a home buyer company.
 Also, you just graduated and it comes with a new title: Tired Landlord!

 This post is continued in Part 2, What To Do With That Unwanted Rental.
 Hope to see you there!